Eric Wood

-High school career
+Early life

 Wood attended Elder High School in Cincinnati, Ohio, where he played both the tackle and guard positions.
 His team went 28–2 over the last two seasons, including two consecutive state titles.
 After playing tight end as a junior, Wood started all 15 games at offensive tackle in his senior year and earned first-team All-League honors.

 Considered a two-star recruit by both Rivals.com and Scout.com, Wood was not ranked among the nation's top offensive line prospects.
 He chose Louisville over Bowling Green, Ohio, Cincinnati, Indiana and Columbia.

 College career

 After redshirting his initial year at Louisville, Wood started all 12 games at center for the Cardinals in 2005.
 He earned Freshman All-American honors by Rivals.com, Sporting News and College Football News.
 Wood was an excellent student, earned Academic All-Big East accolades as well.

 Wood remained Louisville's starting center in his sophomore and junior seasons, starting all 13 and 12 games, respectively.
 Led by quarterback Brian Brohm, the 2007 Cardinals offense ranked sixth nationally with an average of 488.0 yards per game.
 Wood earned All-Big East honors in both years, and again in his senior season.
 He finished his career with 49 consecutive starts at center, the second-longest streak in school history behind Travis Leffew (51, 2002–05).